formatjs/formatjs/packages/intl-segmenter/README.md

 [scripts/generate-cldr-segmentation-rules](scripts/generate-cldr-segmentation-rules.ts#L347) generates a es5 regex compatible ruleset from `cldr-segments-full` files.
 It uses [UCD](https://unicode.org/ucd/) [files](https://unicode.org/Public/UCD/latest/ucd/) to parse the needed codepoints for the rules.
 It heavily relies on [regexpu-core](https://github.com/mathiasbynens/regexpu-core) for the regex transformations.

-[The segmenter iterator](src/segmenter.ts) than loops through each character of a string (JS does not handle surrogate pairs, segmenter also needs to account for surrogate codes) and checks each CLDR rule (executed in numerical order) if before regex and after regex match.
+[The segmenter iterator](src/segmenter.ts) than loops through each character of a string and checks each CLDR rule (executed in numerical order) if before regex and after regex match.
 If a rule matches return the break (true or false depending on the rule).

 Additionally there are 4 hardcoded rules, 3 from spec: